ColbyJackL/ColbyJackL.github.io/341_WebDev/HW_10-1/Foundation/readme.md

 I also want to make a very simple about me page with a paragraph about me, my education, and my skills.
 This page will be very short and may not even require the user to scroll.

 Overall I have a good outline I just need to get into it more and refine some parts so that they are working the way that I want.

+--Update After Thanksgiving Break--

+I was able to make a lot of progress over break.
+I was able to get all of the colors and links in the places I wanted them for the most part.
+I am having trouble making my desktop main menu disappear at a certain widthso that it disappears when the mobile menu comes in.
+I am also having trouble recoloring the mobile menu background.
+When I tried to use the "off-screen-wrapper" div to edit the background it changed the colors on my entire site for some reason.